close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Pre-requisites

-To make an easy start, be sure you have these tool versions:
+To make an easy start, be sure you have these versions:

 * Xcode 13.2.1